fxamacker/cbor/README.md

 Exclusions from SemVer:
 - Newly added API documented as "subject to change".
 - Newly added API in the master branch that has never been release tagged.
 - Bug fixes that change behavior (e.g. return error that was missed in prior version) if function parameters are unchanged.
+We try to highlight these in the release notes.

 ## Code of Conduct